 ” Florence Nightingale suffered from fibromyalgia, and I think of her as a primary example of self-sacrificing.”

 The highly sensitive woman, she adds, is keenly attuned to the needs of others, and can become almost immune to what she needs for herself.

 Her theory is astonishingly in synch with emerging cardiac research that suggests one of the reasons that women have deadlier outcomes than men do during their heart attacks is that most women wait far too long before seeking help for themselves.
 Oregon researchers have even identified six distinct treatment-seeking delay behaviours in women who are having a heart attack.
 (See Knowing & Going: Act Fast When Heart Attack Symptoms Hit.)

-Women who insist on putting their own needs last are also less likely to deliberately carve time out of their busy day for heart-healthy activities like regular exercise, home cooking or stress-busting ‘me-time’.
+Women who insist on putting their own needs last are also less likely to deliberately carve time out of their busy day for heart-healthy activities like daily exercise, nutritious food or stress-busting ‘me-time‘.
 Prime example: those of you who are mothers are no doubt familiar with the shopping trip for new shoes that ends up with no new shoes for you – but bags filled with stuff for the kids instead.